-MAP CRACKING (CRAZE CRACKING) - Large pattern cracking can be caused by alkali-silica reaction within the concrete.
+MAP CRACKING (CRAZE CRACKING) - Large pattern cracking can be caused by alkali-silica reaction within the PORTLAND CEMENT CONCRETE.
 Environmental conditions such as low humidity, high outside temperatures, direct sunlight, and wind can create high rates of evaporation from the surface layer of concrete.
 Resistance to shrinkage from the underlying concrete causes stress that is relieved by map cracking.

 Union Street Bridge over Brooklyn-Queens Expressway in 2012 - Extensive Map Cracking With Efflorescence on the Underside of the Deck.
 (Credit: NYSDOT) Tompkins Avenue Bridge over B&O Railroad (Abandoned) in 2016 - Map Cracks With Efflorescence Near the End of the Wing Wall.
+Hamilton Place Bridge over Long Island Expressway in 2019 - Pier 1, Left Face of Stem.